 - See Study Updates under Investigator Resources for an overview of the Investigator's Meeting.

-- For the latest numbers on donor enrollment, check the donor enrollment thermometer!
+- For the final numbers on donor enrollment, check the donor enrollment thermometer!

 - Check out the Donor Heart Study on clinicaltrials.gov by clicking here

 Evidence Based Evaluation and Acceptance of Donor Hearts for Transplantation (DHS)

 PIs: Kiran K. Khush, MAS, MD, Darren Malinoski, MD, Jonathon Zaroff, MD

 Despite the availability of successful medical therapies for end-stage heart failure, and mechanical circulatory support, heart transplantation remains the best option for appropriate candidates with end-stage heart disease (Stehlik, 2012).
 An estimated >20,000 patients could benefit from this life-saving procedure each year, however only 1,949 heart transplants were performed in the United States in 2011, with a concurrent waiting list mortality of 11.6 per 100 wait-list years (SRTR annual data report, 2011).
 The severe and persistent shortage of donor organs considerably limits the availability of heart transplantation.
 Additionally, approximately 65% of available donor hearts are discarded because of stringent acceptance criteria that have not been critically evaluated (Khush, 2013).
 The goal of this study is to help achieve the safe liberalization of donor heart acceptance practices and thus result in an increase in heart transplants performed nationwide.